Canon 5D Mark III vs Fujifilm GFX 50S

 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark III and the GFX 50S have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the GFX 50S have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the GFX 50S was followed by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 5D Mark III and GFX 50S can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Fujifilm GFX 50S Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark III or the Fujifilm GFX 50S – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.